ShanshanHe/pmp/README.md

 #### Run django server locally

-*Prerequisite*: enable your virtual environemnt
+*Prerequisite*: enable your virtual environment

 go to our project root directory, install the dependencies:
 ```